serialport/node-serialport/README.md

 If a port is disconnected during a write, the write will error in addition to the `close` event.

-Even though serialport is a stream, when writing it can accept arrays of bytes in addition to strings and buffers.
+From the [stream docs](https://nodejs.org/api/stream.html#stream_writable_write_chunk_encoding_callback) write errors don't always provide the error in the callback, sometimes they use the error event.
+> If an error occurs, the callback may or may not be called with the error as its first argument.
+To reliably detect write errors, add a listener for the 'error' event.

+In addition to the usual `stream.write` arguments (`String` and `Buffer`), `write()` can accept arrays of bytes (positive numbers under 256) which is passed to `Buffer.from([])` for conversion.
 This extra functionality is pretty sweet.

 **Kind**: instance method of [<code>SerialPort</code>](#exp_module_serialport--SerialPort)
 **Returns**: <code>boolean</code> - `false` if the stream wishes for the calling code to wait for the `'drain'` event to be emitted before continuing to write additional data; otherwise `true`.